rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Template.md

 # IELTS Writing Task 2: Detailed Scenario Templates

 This guide provides detailed templates for different scenarios (essay types) in IELTS Academic Writing Task 2, where you must write a 250+ word essay responding to a prompt.
 Each template includes a structured outline with sample phrases, explanations, and tips for achieving a band 7+ score, based on official IELTS criteria for task response, coherence, lexical resource, and grammatical range.
 Templates cover the five main essay types: Opinion (Agree/Disagree), Discussion (Discuss Both Views), Advantage-Disadvantage, Problem-Solution, and Two-Part Questions.
-Use these in your notebook to practice, customizing with vocabulary from previous notes (e.g., "I firmly believe" for opinions).

 For each template:
 - **Structure**: Introduction, Body Paragraphs (2-3), Conclusion.